Still Climbing (Cinderella album)

-Still Climbing is the fourth and final studio album by the American rock band Cinderella, released on November 8, 1994 by Mercury Records.
-The release of Still Climbing was delayed due to Tom Keifer losing his voice in 1991.
+Still Climbing is the fourth and final studio album by the American rock band Cinderella, released on November 8, 1994, by Mercury Records.
+It is the band's only album to feature drummer Kenny Aronoff, who replaced Fred Coury, although Coury did play drums on the album's final song "Hot & Bothered".
+The release of Still Climbing was delayed due to lead vocalist Tom Keifer losing his voice in 1991.

 The album peaked at No. 178 on the Billboard 200.